Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Mathematical Background

 FSST coefficients are given by \cite{Oberlin2014}:

 where $\delta$ denotes the Dirac distribution.

 Calculating the FSST with (\ref{eq:fsst}) sharpens the information relative to components in the TF plane around the ridges.
-Ridges $\varphi'_h(t)$ associated to the $h$th component are estimated with the application of a specific algorithm.
-Each component $f_h$ can be recovered by integrating $T_s^g\left(f,t \right)$ around a small frequency band $d$ around the curve of \cite{Oberlin2014}:
+Ridges $\varphi'_h(t)$ associated to the $h$th component are estimated with the application of a specific algorithm, described later.
+Each component $f_h$ can be recovered by integrating $T_s^g\left(f,t \right)$ around a small frequency band $d$ around the curve $\varphi'_h(t)$ \cite{Oberlin2014}: